smjonas/inc-rename.nvim/README.md

 ```lua
 vim.keymap.set("n", "<leader>rn", ":IncRename ")
 ```
-If you want to prefill the word under the cursor you can use the following:
+If you want to fill in the word under the cursor you can use the following:
 ```lua
 vim.keymap.set("n", "<leader>rn", function()
   return ":IncRename " .. vim.fn.expand("<cword>")